boomerang-io/worker.flow/README.md

 ## How to Test locally

-1. Build with the Dockerfile-test
+1. Build with the Dockerfile-test by passing in `-f Dockerfile-test` to the docker build command
-2. Run and pass in required commander parameters
+2. Run and pass in required commander parameters `docker run -i -t tools.boomerangplatform.net:8500/ise/bmrg-worker-flow:0.0.1 --  sendSlackMessage twlawrie Test Test`

 *Note 1:* This requires developers to have kept this dockerfile up to date *Note 2:* The test Dockerfile will try to immitate the peices that Kubernetes Controller takes care of such as mounting a `/data` directory and `/props/input.properties`